N=3-extended Supersymmetric Schwarzian and Liouville Theories: OSp(2 3) and OSp(2 3)

 \section{OSp(2$|$3)$_{target}$ and OSp(2$|$3)$_{diff}$}

+The transformation (\ref{map}) defines the finite form of the coadjoint action on $\widehat b + b$ along the orbit ${\cal O}_b$.
+Let it to be denoted by

-In this section we discover that the coadjoint action (\ref{Ad}) can have OSp(2$|$3) symmetry twofold.
-One is the OSp(2$|$3) symmetry of the $N=3$ super-Schwarzian derivative under the non-linear transformations by the Killing vectors (\ref{Killing}), which was shown by (\ref{SchwarzInv}).
-We show that it can be extended to a symmetry of the whole coadjoint action (\ref{Ad}) when the initial point $(b,c)$ of the coadjoint orbit ${\cal O}_{(b,c)}$ is chosen appropriately.
-We call the symmetry OSp(2$|$3)$_{target}$.
-The other is a symmetry under the subalgebra $\frak {osp}(2|3)$ of the $N=3$ superconformal diffeomorphism, which stabilizes the coadjoint action (\ref{Ad}).
-That is, we can show that the initial point $(b,c)$ of ${\cal O}_{(b,c)}$ is stable under the subalgebra $\frak {osp}(2|3)$ of the coadjoint action, if the $b$ field is tuned to be a specific value.
-Therefore the coadjoint action is invariant under $\frak {osp}(2|3)$.
-We call this subsymmetry of the coadjoint action OSp(2$|$3)$_{diff}$.
+In this section we discover that it can have OSp(2$|$3) symmetry twofold.
+One is the OSp(2$|$3) symmetry of the $N=3$ super-Schwarzian derivative ${\cal S}(f,\varphi;x,\theta)$ under the non-linear transformations by the Killing vectors (\ref{Killing}).
+It was proved in the end of Section 2.
+We show that it becomes a symmetry of the coadjoint action (\ref{CCoad}) as well when the initial point $b$ of the coadjoint orbit ${\cal O}_b$ is chosen appropriately.
+We call the symmetry {\it OSp(2$/$3)$_{target}$}.
+The other is a symmetry under the superalgebra $\frak {osp}(2|3)$ given by (\ref{superalgebra}), which is a subalgebra of the the $N=3$ superconformal algebra.
+It stabilizes the coadjoint action (\ref{CCoad}).
+That is, we can show that the initial point $b$ of the orbit ${\cal O}_b$ is stable under the superalgebra $\frak {osp}(2|3)$, if $b$ is tuned to be a specific configuraton.
+Therefore the coadjoint action (\ref{CCoad}) is invariant under $\frak {osp}(2|3)$ as well.
+We call this subsymmetry of the coadjoint action {\it OSp(2$/$3)$_{diff}$}.
 We shall discuss the two OSp(2$|$3) symmetries in detail.